 Life in the UK Test Format

-Everything you need to know about how the test works.
+Everything you need to know about how the test works — question types, the interface, the timer, and what happens on the day.

 📝